Jon F. Vein: Organizations

 Vein is a member of the Los Angeles Chapter of the World Presidents Organization Gold.
-He was previously a member of the Golden West Chapter of the Young Presidents Organization, where he served as the Chairman of that chapter.
+He was previously a member of the Golden West Chapter of the Young Presidents Organization, where he served as the chairman of that chapter.
 Jon is also a member of the California State Bar Association.

 Political engagement

-Jon served as a member of Barack Obama's National Finance Committees for both the 2008 and 2012 presidential campaigns, as well as on the National Finance Committee for Hillary Clinton's candidacy for president in 2016.
-He has also held several fundraisers for national, state, and local candidates.
-Jon served as a delegate to the Democratic National Convention in 2016, and is a member of the Board of Trustees for the Center of American Progress.
+Vein served as a member of Barack Obama's National Finance Committees for both the 2008 and 2012 presidential campaigns, as well as on the National Finance Committee for Hillary Clinton's candidacy for president in 2016.
+He held several fundraisers for national, state, and local candidates.
+Vein served as a delegate to the Democratic National Convention in 2016, and is a member of the board of trustees for the Center of American Progress.

 Public service

-Vein has worked with a number of public service, professional and charitable organizations.

 He has served as the president of the Los Angeles Convention and Tourism Development Board since 2013, and as the head of the Brand LA initiative for the Mayor's Fund in Los Angeles.

-Vein is also a member of the Board of Trustees for the California Science Center, the board of the California Cultural and Historic Endowment, the board of directors of the Los Angeles Philharmonic, the US Fund for UNICEF's Southern California Region (where he serves as co-President), and the University of Haifa.
+Vein is a member of the board of the California Cultural and Historic Endowment, the board of directors of the Los Angeles Philharmonic, the US Fund for UNICEF's Southern California Region (where he serves as co-president), and the University of Haifa.

-Furthermore, he is a member of the board of the Los Angeles Police Foundation, the Los Angeles Business Council, and the advisory boards of the Los Angeles Sports & Entertainment Commission, and Step Up on Second.
-He also belongs to the Program Advisory Committee member for Fremont College, the Hancock Park Homeowners’ Association, and the Pacific Council for International Policy.
+He is a member of the board of the Los Angeles Police Foundation, the Los Angeles Business Council, and the advisory boards of the Los Angeles Sports & Entertainment Commission, and Step Up on Second.